aryarm/as_analysis/Snakefiles/README.WASP.md

     snakemake --configfile configs/config-WASP.yaml --use-conda

 ## Output
 The WASP pipeline creates the following directories under the output directory specified in your config file.
 The `rmdup` folder will contain the final output, filtered BAM files containing RNA reads that overlap a SNP in each sample.
+Note that the counts pipeline is usually automatically executed after the WASP pipeline, but it's output is not included here.
  - genotypes - your input VCF, split by chromosome
- - genotypes/snp_h5 - your input VCF in HDF5 format
+ - snp_h5 - your input VCF in HDF5 format
  - map1 - results from first mapping of reads to genome
  - map1_sort - sorted BAM files from first mapping
  - find_intersecting_snps - results from find_intersecting_snps.py